rhossi/todoer/README.md

 # Edit .env and fill in your actual values
 # Especially important: OPENAI_API_KEY
-# For SECRET_KEY, you can generate one with: openssl rand -hex 32
 ```

 **Note:** The `.env` file is not committed to git (it's in `.gitignore`).
 Each developer needs to create their own `.env` file.